malcolmb2/CPSC481TeamSolo/README.md

 To download the Adobe XD prototype as it was during P3, download it from the wiki entry

 P4:
-Like before, the powerpoint is available in both .pptx and .pdf versions The wiki has a link to the web version of the final prototype in case you can't run the .xd file found here
+Like the other, the powerpoint is available in both .pptx and .pdf versions The wiki has a link to the web version of the final prototype in case you can't run the .xd file found here

+You_Free is the name of the prototype

+Thanks so much!